MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inbound-warehouse-flow.md

 ---
-title: Design Details - Inbound Warehouse Flow | Microsoft Docs
+title: Design Details - Inbound Warehouse Flow
-description: The inbound flow in a warehouse begins when items arrive in the warehouse of the company location, either received from external sources or from another company location.
-An employee registers the items, typically by scanning a bar code.
-From the receiving dock, warehouse activities are performed at different complexity levels to bring the items into the storage area.
+description: Inbound warehouse flow begins when items arrive in the warehouse company location.
+Items are registered and eventually matched to inbound source documents.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2020
+ms.date: 06/15/2021
 ms.author: edupont
-ms.openlocfilehash: 6b86bf4be6a925913e3e2a0a70cf2066e8956681
+ms.openlocfilehash: de7a468377f454c01d45742f4510cb9978340ae6
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "4751572"
+ms.locfileid: "8132019"
 ---
 # <a name="design-details-inbound-warehouse-flow"></a>Design Details: Inbound Warehouse Flow
 The inbound flow in a warehouse begins when items arrive in the warehouse of the company location, either received from external sources or from another company location.
 An employee registers the items, typically by scanning a bar code.
 From the receiving dock, warehouse activities are performed at different complexity levels to bring the items into the storage area.